UP | HOME

 If --products=N is used with N greater than one, the number of the state-space is also printed.
 This number is of no use by itself, except to explain why you may get multiple disagreement between the same sets of automata.

-These products tests may sometime catch errors that were not captured by the first two tests if one non-deterministic automaton recognize less words than what it should.
+These products tests may sometime catch errors that were not captured by the first two tests if one non-deterministic automaton recognize fewer words than what it should.
 If the input automata are all deterministic or the --determinize option is used, this test is redundant and can be disabled.
 (In fact, the --determinize option implies option --product=0 to do so.)

 • Consistency check: